Dental Implant FAQs

 What is a dental implant?

-Implants are a tooth replacement option.
-To understand what an implant it helps to think of the implant in its three distinct parts:
+Dental implants are a tooth replacement option.
+To understand what an implant it helps to think of the dental implant in its three distinct parts:

 - The fabricated crown that will act as a replacement for the tooth.
 The crown can be made of metal, porcelain fused to metal, or all ceramic.